admin-shell-io/aas-specs/CONTRIBUTING.md

 * Use the body to explain *what* and *why* (instead of *how*)

 ## Create Pull Request
-After all changes have been comitted to your feature branch, a [pull request] has to be created.
+After all changes have been committed to your feature branch, a [pull request] has to be created.
 See [this Github tutorial] for more guidance.

 [pull request]: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request

 ## Pre-Merge Checks
-**Continuous Integration**
+**Continuous Integration.**
 Github will run the continuous integration (CI) automatically through Github actions to verify that the submitted changes are valid.
-Every pull request automaticaly runs the continuous integration with every update.
+Every pull request automatically runs the continuous integration with every update.

 The continuous integration must be **successfully completed** with `All checks have passed` before proceeding with the approval process.